Ph.D. Integrative Biology, UC Berkeley, 2009

 B.S., Biology Universidad de Oviedo, Spain, 1993

-Ángel is Assistant Professor of Biology at California Polytechnic University, Pomona where he teaches evolutionary biology.
+Ángel is Assistant Professor of Biology at California Polytechnic University, Pomona where he teaches many courses including evolutionary biology.
 His research interest is the phylogenetic systematics and biogeography of opisthobranch mollusks.
-He has published more than 50 papers on this subject, describing more than 70 new taxa and unraveling the phylogenetic relationships of several opisthobranch clades.
+He has published books and more than 65 papers on this subject, describing more than 70 new taxa and unraveling the phylogenetic relationships of many sea slug clades.
 He was Curator of Malacology at the Museum from 2001 until 2007.
 Click here for more information about Ángel's research.